brianekummer/autohotkey-older/Read Me.md

         - +{Esc} makes it go away
         - Can I get it working with AHK??? ✦ [
             - Can't tell by the active window. maybe I can loop through all the active windows in
-    - VS Code
-        ✦ ^ v  Open VS Code, create a new doc, paste selected text, then format it
     - Customizing App Behavior
         - Slack:
            ✦ ! f               Slack (AHK)      Status - Focusing - what to do on Windows??